PH Change, Really

 Soil Chemistry in Gardening

 Gardeners rely on pH tests because soil pH changes are evidence of nutrient availability.
 Plants need different pH levels to absorb nutrients effectively.
-Because of that, a soil test revealing pH 5.
+Even so, a soil test revealing pH 5.
 5 might be perfect for blueberries but terrible for roses.

 The pH change (or lack thereof) tells you whether your soil amendments are working.